 IDENTIFIED BY clause:

-To assign or change a password for an existing account, use one of the following methods:
+To assign or change a password for an existing account, use the

 If you are not connected as an anonymous user, you can change your own password without naming your own account literally: